 - Remove from the heat, cover with a clean dish towel and leave overnight.
 In the morning, I add yeast, stir, and re-cover the pot.

-- For three days, stir the pot once each day then re-covered it with the clean towel.
+- For three days, stir the pot once each day then re-cover it with the clean towel.
 You should see bubbles forming at the top to show fermentation has begun.

 - After this period, strain out the solids and pour the remaining liquid into a sterilized carboy topped with an airlock to ferment for two months.